adtork/Jeremy-Azure-lab/inter-region-spoke-spoke-azfw/readme.md

 az network vnet peering update -g AZFW -n Spoke4-To-Hub2 --vnet-name Spoke4 --set useRemoteGateways=true
 </pre>

-Once the connection is built between both ERGWs, connectvity to the CPE loopback will be accessible.
+Once the connection is built between both ERGWs and the circuit, connectvity to the CPE loopback will be accessible.